DavideR2020/NOSA/doc/source/doc.md

 With these checkboxes, the user can activate or deactivate single features.
 When a feature is activated, this feature is automatically [selected](#select-feature).
 When a feature is deactivated, this feature is automatically [deselected](#select-feature).
 Whenever one of these checkboxes is changed, automatic [plot resizing](#plots) may happen.

-Clicking the checkbox for the [Background Subtraction](#background-subtraction) when the currently selected object belongs to a patch clamp data source will not have any effect.
+Clicking the checkbox for the [Background Subtraction](#background-subtraction) or [Merge Tif](#merge-tif) when the currently selected object belongs to a patch clamp data source will not have any effect.

 ##### Select Feature